valerieniloinsigh31/footnote-app/README.md

 One to many-the profile owner operates as the superuser or administrator of their own profile.
 Only they can post/edit their own original idea on their own FootNote profile.
 Accordingly, this is a one to many relationship.

-The users or feedback givers who are viewing the original ideas of the profile owner, who are voting green/red on the profile owners original ideas, who are posting FootNotes in response to the ideas (which have a maximum character/word restriction but can be deleted or edited by the user until the footnote is stored/removed by the profile owner) and who can like or dislike the footnotes of other users is a many to many relationship as they can interact on the profile but also they can receive interactions by others (such as somebody liking/disliking their footnote)
+The users or feedback givers who are viewing the original ideas of the profile owner, who are voting like/dislike on the profile owners original ideas, who are posting FootNotes in response to the ideas (which have a maximum character/word restriction but can be deleted or edited by the user until the footnote is stored/removed by the profile owner) and who can like or dislike the footnotes of other users is a many to many relationship as they can interact on the profile but also they can receive interactions by others (such as somebody liking/disliking their footnote)

 Views...

-Models
+The views included are:

+Models...
+The models included are...

 Django format is the model, view, template

-Directories and frameworks used-Cloudinary, Materialize
+Directories and frameworks used-Cloudinary, Materialize, Summernote

-Design....CSS...hover..what frameworks have been connected that are aiding in bringing this app to fruition
+Design....CSS (starter template used from blog project but how has this been adapted further)...hover..what frameworks have been connected that are aiding in bringing this app to fruition

 Visibility